 With ad campaigns, email campaigns, trade show campaigns, print campaigns, etc... it's sometimes overwhelming, and due to their frequency, it can be difficult to decipher why you're even running them in the first place.

 Campaign management requires diligent planning, timely execution, and a ton of knowledge and insight into the audience you're reaching out to.
 Marketing campaign management normally requires a team of marketers, depending on how big the campaign actually is, and your marketing campaign calendar.

 Let's dive into the world of campaign management and learn what it takes to bring your marketing campaigns to the next level.

 What is Campaign Management?

-Campaign management is the planning, execution, tracking, and analysis of a marketing initiative; sometimes centered around a new product launch or an event.
+Campaign management is the planning, execution, tracking, and analysis of a marketing initiative; sometimes centered on a new product launch or an event.
 Campaigns normally involve multiple pushes to potential buyers through email, social media, surveys, print materials, giveaways, etc. all focusing on a similar topic or idea.